Java/Kotlin SDK migration guide

 Minor API differences

-If, for some reason, you were depending on internal classes and methods in your application code, adjust your code as follows:
+If you depended on internal classes or methods, adjust your code as follows:

-• If you used the Endpoint class in your Kotlin code, it previously took two type parameters: Endpoint<Input, Output>.
-As we have restricted access to the internal Input classes, the signature of this class changed to Endpoint<Output>.
+• If you used the Endpoint class in Kotlin, it previously took two type parameters: Endpoint<Input, Output>.
+Because access to internal Input classes is restricted, the signature is now Endpoint<Output>.

-If you notice that the changes affect any other Java or Kotlin SDK functionality, contact support to let us know.
+If you see other impacts to Java or Kotlin SDK functionality, contact support and we’ll help you move forward quickly.

 Last updated on